manjaro-libhybris/manjaro-arm-tools/README.md

 To upload a package to the aarch64 extra repo use:

 ```
-deployarmpkg -p package.pkg.tar.xz -a aarch64 -r extra -k email@server.org
+deployarmpkg -p package -a aarch64 -r extra -k email@server.org
 ```

 To upload an any package to the community repo use:

 ```
-deployarmpkg -p package.pkg.tar.xz -a any -r community -k email@server.org
+deployarmpkg -p package -a any -r community -k email@server.org
 ```

-This should be used after creating a package with `buildarmpkg` and cd'ing to the cache folder.
-It will sign the package with your default secret GPG key and upload both files and remove the local files.
+This should be used after creating a packages with `buildarmpkg`.
+It will sign the package(s) with your default secret GPG key, upload the package and signature files and remove the local files.